arrancurran/microTool/docs/adding_camera_controls.md

 # Adding New Camera Controls

-This guide explains how to add new controls for camera parameters to the ColloidCam application.
+This guide explains how to add new controls for camera parameters to the microTool application.

 ## Overview